Xilinx/wireless-xorif/scripts/README.md

 * Note 2: The "clean_all" target cleans all of the supported targets.
 It uses "mrproper" which performs a deep-clean of the project and removes the `<plnx-proj-root>/build/`, `<plnx-proj-root>/images/` and `<TMPDIR>` directories.

-The PetaLinux project directory is created as `../output/<target>_<tool version>/petalinux/`, e.g. `../output/zcu111_om5_exs_2020_1/petalinux/`.
+The PetaLinux project directory is created as `../output/<target>_<tool version>/petalinux/`, e.g. `../output/zcu111_om5_exs_2021_1/petalinux/`.

-The boot images and rootfs are created inside the PetaLinux project directory at the usual location, i.e. `<plnx-proj-root>/images/linux/`
+The boot images are created inside the PetaLinux project directory at the usual location, i.e. `<plnx-proj-root>/images/linux/`.
+Typically, these are the BOOT.BIN, image.ub and boot.scr files.
+These files can be copied over onto an appropriately formatted SD card.

-NOTE: From PetaLinux version 2021.1, the default build process builds an EXT4 based rootfs.
+NOTE: In PetaLinux version 2021.1, the default build process generates an EXT4 based rootfs.
 The makefile creates a "wic" file which can be used to burn an SD-card with the boot partition (FAT32) and the rootfs partition (EXT4) using appropriate application software.
+However, in PetaLinux version 2021.2, the generated boot images have reverted back to using ramdisk based rootfs.

+Consult PetaLinux user guide for details.

 For more information on PetaLinux refer to:
 * [UG1157](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2019_2/ug1157-petalinux-tools-command-line-guide.pdf)